End Violence Against Women & Girls.

 Word On The Street.

-We shared our Euros Fixtures Guide with people on the street to get their take on it.
+We previously shared our Euros Fixtures Guide with people on the street to get their take on it.

 Why a fixtures guide?

-With all eyes on the Euros, we want to draw attention to issues of violence against women and girls, using a medium that all supporters can engage with to show their allyship.
+We wanted to draw attention to issues of violence against women and girls, using a medium that all supporters can engage with to show their allyship.

 Combatting violence against women and girls is a team effort and we need everyone on board if we’re to make a genuine difference.